-Engineering is a profession with a powerful and revered tradition of accountability and service.
+Engineering is a creative profession with a powerful and respected tradition of accountability and service.
 The completion of a BSc degree in Engineering from the U of A is your first step on the road to becoming a professional engineer.
-Following a specified period of work experience, graduates are able to register with their local professional engineering association, and practice engineering around the world.
+As a graduate, you may register with a professional engineering association, and following a period of recognized work experience, practice engineering around the world.

-In their final term, students take part in "The Ritual of the Calling of an Engineer," or, the Iron Ring Ceremony.
+In your final term, you may choose to take part in "The Ritual of the Calling of an Engineer," or, the Iron Ring Ceremony.
 Written by Rudyard Kipling specifically for the first Canadian Iron Ring Ceremony in 1925, "The Ritual of the Calling of an Engineer," is the obligation and traditional ceremony meant to symbolize and enforce the ethics of professional engineers.
 This ceremony is purely Canadian, and the iron ring, worn on the little finger of the working hand, is the unique identifier of a Canadian engineer.